mcook42/Virtual-World-for-Reddit/README.md

 Elevators:

-    • Allows use to select new pages in a subreddit and choose if we want the threads to be sorted by hot, new, controversial, rising, or gilded.
+    • Allows user to select new pages in a subreddit and choose if we want the threads to be sorted by hot, new, controversial, rising, or gilded.

 Rooms: